 The Russian Keyboard Layout.

-And here is how the national version of this keyboard looks:
+And here is how the international version of this keyboard looks:

 The characters of green color are typed when the Alteration key is held down, the characters of blue color — when the Alteration and Shift keys are held down.

 ¹)This keyboard works in the Google Chrome web browser, requires the FreeSerif and Times New Roman font families.

 ²)The Turkish layout also means the Tatar and Azerbaijani layouts.

 ³)In both layouts, when you press the key 11, the em dash is typed, if the Shift key is held down — the en dash is typed, if the Alteration key is held down — the underscore is typed, if the Alteration and Shift keys are held down — the figure dash is typed.
 When you press the keys 12, 33, 36 and 48, if the Alteration and Shift keys are held down — the low asterisk, the horizontal line (a line-drawing character), the white bullet and the middle dot, respectively, are typed.